Ehlinger leads No. 12 Texas past Oklahoma State 36-30

-AUSTIN, Texas (AP) — Sam Ehlinger passed for four touchdowns and No. 12 Texas ended four years of frustration against Oklahoma State with a 36-30 win Saturday night to open the Longhorns’ Big 12 schedule.
+AUSTIN, Texas (AP) — Sam Ehlinger did what he usually does: throw for a bunch of touchdowns and deliver big runs.
+Put him together with more games like this from the Texas defense, and the Longhorns will go far in the Big 12 this season.

-Ehlinger had his third four-touchdown passing game of the season for the Longhorns (3-1, 1-0), who had lost four in a row to the Cowboys.
-Texas also had lost its last five home games in this series dating back to 2010.
+Ehlinger passed for four touchdowns for the third time this season, and the No. 12 Longhorns’ defense held Oklahoma State’s big playmakers in check for most of the game to slug out a tough 36-30 victory Saturday night to open the Big 12 schedule.

-The Texas defense held Oklahoma State’s two big offensive weapons – running back Chuba Hubbard and wide receiver Tylan Wallace – mostly in check.
+The Longhorns held Chuba Hubbard, the nation’s leading rusher coming into the night, to 121 yards on 37 carries and a long run of 13 yards.
+He scored twice but was also stuffed near the goal on key drives early and late.

-Hubbard, the nation’s leading rusher coming into the night, ran for 121 yards and two touchdowns but averaged just 3.3 yards per carry.
-Hubbard twice got stuffed short near the goal line on key drives for the Cowboys early and late.
+Tylan Wallace, who came in tied for the national lead with six touchdown receptions, didn’t find the end zone against the Longhorns and had just two catches in the second half.

-Wallace, who came into the game tied for the national lead with six touchdown receptions, didn’t find the end zone against the Longhorns and had just two catches in the second half.
+“The two guys were really hard to stop, I thought we did an admirable job of it”, Herman said.
+“That’s about as good as you’re going to do against those two guys. …We gave up big plays but bowed our backs when our back was against the wall.””

-“The two guys were really had to stop, I thought we did an admirable job of it,” Texas coach Tom Herman said.
-“That’s about as good as you’re going to do against those two guys.”
+Hubbard’s second score got the Cowboys within a touchdown with 1:37 to play, but Texas recovered the onside kick.
+After two short runs, Ehlinger scrambled to his right to get the last first down Texas needed.

-Hubbard’s second touchdown got the Cowboys (3-1, 0-1) within a touchdown with 1:37 to play, but Texas recovered the onside kick and killed the clock when Ehlinger ran 29 yards on third down.
+Ehlinger finished with 281 yards passing and had three touchdown passes in the second quarter, including a 73-yarder to Brennan Eagles.

 Texas’ Keaontay Ingram rushed for 114 yards.
 His spinning, tackle-breaking 26-yard reception set up a touchdown that gave Texas a 13-point lead early in the fourth quarter.